xbrowsersync/api/README.md

 ### Google Cloud

 - [sbogomolov/xbrowsersync-gcf](https://github.com/sbogomolov/xbrowsersync-gcf): An implementation of the xBrowserSync API using Google Cloud Functions with Firestore backend.
+- [txchen/xbrowsersync-cfw](https://github.com/txchen/xbrowsersync-cfw): An implementation of the xBrowserSync API using Cloudflare worker and KV.

 ## VS Code